MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 | `GATEWAY_CERTIFICATE_PATH`      | path to a user supplied  certificate in pfx format  |
 | `GATEWAY_CERTIFICATE_PASSWORD` | password for that certificate    |

-Feel free to add issues to this repo and we'll investigate!

 ### Feature support matrix